I like to write about DIY gardening and general homesteading tips. I hope to provide readers with ideas and inspiration.

 Materials That You Do Not Want to Compost

 These materials will compost eventually, but you might not want to throw them in the pile because they attract vermin.
 Just trust me on this, please.
 Turning over your pile to uncover a rat's nest isn't a good memory to make.
 Do not put these in your pile:

 - Fats and oils

 How Should I Build My Compost Pile?

 - Choose Your Area: In order to build your compost pile, you must first select an area where you will be able to build a 3-foot long x 3 foot wide by 3-foot high pile.
-To have an area where you could build 3 piles exactly like that it would be great, but let's just focus on 1 first.
+To have an area where you could build three piles exactly like that it would be great, but let's just focus on one first.

 - Make the First Carbon Layer: Start with a 3 x 3 layer of coarse carbon material like sticks and twigs, or shredded cardboard.
 Try to get this layer between 6 and 10 inches thick.
 This should provide plenty of airflow up into your pile to keep the aerobic bacteria thriving.
 They work a lot faster than anaerobic bacteria and stink a lot less.

 - Water the Layer: Water your pile after you put every layer on from here on out.
 You always want your compost pile to be damp.
 The living things that break your pile down need water and if they don't have water then they are going to go somewhere else.
 It's good to just start to attract them now.

 - Alternate Between Nitrogen and Carbon Layers (While Continuing to Water): The next layer of the pile will be nitrogen, then carbon, then nitrogen, then carbon in 2 to 4 inch, equal layers until you are out of material.
 End the building of the pile with a brown like sawdust, leaves, or paper to help soak up any odors that will attract any critters to surprise you.
 Don't forget to water that too.